9.4.2023

 What is Swiss VAT? πŸ€”

-Who pays Swiss VAT? 🎯
+Who has to pay Swiss VAT? 🎯

 Swiss VAT applies to companies based in Switzerland under certain conditions:

-• Non-profit institutions and charities with annual sales of at least CHF 150,000. πŸ₯πŸ’°
+• Non-profit institutions and charitable organizations with annual revenues of at least CHF 150,000. πŸ₯πŸ’°

 How can I claim Swiss VAT? πŸ“